realKfiros/STRP/README.md

+*NOTE: THIS PROJECT IS A WORKING EXAMPLE THAT YOU CAN TRY YOURSELF IF YOU WANT, BUT IT'S NOT INTENDED TO DO THAT.
+YOU CAN USE THIS PROJECT TO BUILD YOUR OWN STRP SYSTEM, BUT REMEMBER THAT IT'S JUST AN EXAMPLE.*
 # STRP - Single Time Registration Page

 This project is an example project that demonstrates how to create a registration page for only one time use and for only one email every time using a Firebase Cloud Firestore, Swing and Kotlin. <br/>